 This extended approach also spreads the arrival and departure load more effectively.
 Thursday and Friday arrivals at all three airports encounter significantly less congestion than Saturday arrivals.
 Arriving Friday for the Oaks and staying through Derby Sunday is both the most enjoyable way to experience Derby Week and the most operationally sensible private aviation approach.

 Identify the airport based on aircraft category: Bowman Field for light jets and turboprops, Clark Regional for midsize jets, SDF for large-cabin or long-range requirements.
-Confirm parking with the FBO.
-At Bowman Field, parking is limited and fills first.
-Do not assume availability can be confirmed closer to the event.
-Villiers and GlobalCharter both handle Derby Weekend bookings with established Louisville FBO relationships.
+Confirm FBO parking at the same time as the aircraft booking — Bowman Field parking fills first, and confirming one without the other is an incomplete booking for this weekend.
+JetLuxe handles Derby Weekend bookings with established Louisville FBO relationships.

 Pre-arranged ground transport from the FBO to Churchill Downs is essential — rideshare and taxi availability in Louisville on Derby Day is severely constrained.
-Confirm the vehicle, the pickup time, and the route.
-In-flight catering that reflects the occasion — mint juleps on approach, a pre-race bourbon tasting, custom Derby-themed menus — is the kind of detail that distinguishes a well-run Derby charter from a standard flight to Louisville.
-Operators and brokers with Derby experience handle this routinely; ask specifically.
+In-flight catering that reflects the occasion — mint juleps on approach, a pre-race bourbon tasting, Derby-themed menus — is the kind of detail that distinguishes a well-run Derby charter from a standard flight to Louisville.

 Derby Weekend availability compresses fast.
 Book now.